736B796E6574/msp-2/README.md

 ## Credits

-I learned how to build a memory game from [this](https://www.webtips.dev/memory-game-in-javascript) tutorial.
+- I learned how to build a memory game from [this](https://www.webtips.dev/memory-game-in-javascript) tutorial.
 It is kindly provided by [www.webtips.dev](https://www.webtips.dev).
 I have credited them in the code comments where applicable.

+- I got the Emojis by pressing CTRL+CMD+SPACE on Mac OS.